EthereumCommonwealth/ERC-223-ecosystem/README.md

 | Pull tx   (risky)    | -             | -             | + | + | + | + | + | - |
 | Unhandled  (insecure)   | -             | -             | + | - | + | + | + | - |

 There are classes of assets that behave properly and are not prone to the problems of ERC-20 standard: most notably native currencies (ether, EOS and EOS tokens).
-Our goal is to make Ethereum tokens similarly secure.
+Our goal is to make Ethereum tokens similarly secure and ERC-223 does exactly this.

+## You can contribute to the development of the new standards - you can be the first

+Standard development is a rather cumbersome task, but there are also many related tasks that must be solved:

+- Writing code examples.
+There are [OpenZeppelin ERC-20 examples](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) and ERC-20 tokens would benefit from having a set of "template codes" and extensions.
+- Guidelines and tutorials.
+If you are capable of understanding the standard and the documentation - you can write the guidelines and tutorials for others.
+- Content making.
+Videos, articles, posts on social media - everything counts.
+- Just giving a star to the repo would also help.

+We all know the importance of "being the first" in our new industry.
+The first crypto is still the largest by market cap.
+This is a chance to be "the first" in a new area that will emerge in the future: the area of newer tokens.

+## Isn't it encouraging enough?
+How about a lifetime share from ERC-223 token trades on a DEX?

+We are building a ERC-223 compatible decentralized exchange.
+We have already built [this one](https://app.soy.finance/swap) but we plan to construct an exchange with margin trading support for Ethereum mainnet - and it will support ERC-223 tokens.

+More info on 11th August 2023.
+Stay tuned.

+## Why ERC-223 has any chances to get adopted?

+Ask yourself a question which standard is more likely to survive in a longterm: one that is burning token holders funds or the one that doesn't?